lrc-se/aoc-2021/README.md

 List comprehensions galore.
 *__Update:__ Switched to a set-based approach only manipulating the dots rather than the whole paper, which is drastically more efficient.*

+### Day 14 (JavaScript)

+First solved part 1 naively by actually constructing the polymer, but this of course quickly blew up in part 2, so switched to just counting pairs instead.
+Fun fun.